buzzqw/TUS/OBSS/markdown-separati/en/09-skills.md

 ### Saving Throws

 **Saving Throws** (abbreviated as ST) are used when the character is subjected to an effort, whether physical endurance, mental resistance, or exceptional agility.
 The Saving Throw score is based on the chosen Feats.
-More physical Feats will tend to improve the character's resistance aspect, more athletic or attention-focused Feats will increase reflexes, and purely mental Feats will strengthen the character's will.
+More physical Feats will tend to improve the character' \*\*s resistance aspect, more athletic or attention-focused Feats will increase reflexes, and purely mental Feats will strengthen the character' \*\*s will.

-The **Fortitude Saving Throw** indicates how much one can endure physical suffering or attacks against one's vitality and health.
+The **Fortitude Saving Throw** indicates how much one can endure physical suffering or attacks against one' \*\*s vitality and health.
 The **Constitution** score is added to the Fortitude Saving Throw value.

 The **Will Saving Throw** indicates resistance against mental influence and other magical effects that seek to modify your free will in choices and actions.
 The **Wisdom** score is added to the Will Saving Throw value.

 The **Reflex Saving Throw** indicates how agile and ready you are to avoid obstacles or magic.
 The **Dexterity** score is added to the Reflex Saving Throw value.

-When a Saving Throw is requested, it means making a check on the required Active Proficiency, whether it's Will, Fortitude, or Reflex.
+When a Saving Throw is requested, it means making a check on the required Active Proficiency, whether it' \*\*s Will, Fortitude, or Reflex.
 The check is performed by rolling 3d6 + the value of the required Active Proficiency, which is the score in the Will, Reflex, or Fortitude Saving Throw + the value of the Ability Score linked to the Active Proficiency type (Wisdom, Dexterity, or Constitution) + Feats + magical bonuses (items that affect the Saving Throw) and various modifiers present.

-It's possible that Saving Throws with different modifiers may be required, such as a Fortitude Saving Throw with Strength modifier or a Will Saving Throw with Charisma modifier.
+It' \*\*s possible that Saving Throws with different modifiers may be required, such as a Fortitude Saving Throw with Strength modifier or a Will Saving Throw with Charisma modifier.
 The Narrator will tell you when a different modifier applies.

 ### Weapon Proficiency

 **Weapon Proficiency** (abbreviated as **WP**) indicates the ability and skill in using a weapon.
 This proficiency is directly reflected in checks to hit an opponent with weapons.

-The **Attack Roll for melee weapons** is resolved with a Weapon Proficiency (**WP**) + **Strength** check + any Feats + bonus from Weapon List + magic bonuses and modifiers against the opponent's Defense (Dexterity + armor + shield + modifiers).
+The **Attack Roll for melee weapons** is resolved with a Weapon Proficiency (**WP**) + **Strength** check + any Feats + bonus from Weapon List + magic bonuses and modifiers against the opponent' \*\*s Defense (Dexterity + armor + shield + modifiers).

-The **Attack Roll with ranged weapons** (bows, crossbows, throwing daggers, javelins, stones...) is resolved with a Weapon Proficiency (**WP**) + **Dexterity** check + bonus from Weapon List + any abilities, magic bonuses and modifiers against the opponent's Defense (Dexterity + armor + shield + modifiers).
+The **Attack Roll with ranged weapons** (bows, crossbows, throwing daggers, javelins, stones...) is resolved with a Weapon Proficiency (**WP**) + **Dexterity** check + bonus from Weapon List + any abilities, magic bonuses and modifiers against the opponent' \*\*s Defense (Dexterity + armor + shield + modifiers).

 When assigning a point to **WP**, it is necessary to specify which weapon group you take it in; if not declared, it is considered taken in the Simple Weapons group.
 Check the list Weapons by Homogeneous Type (p. ).